 Best Intel processor under $50: Intel 7th Gen Celeron.

 However, if you can add $15 to your budget, you should go for Intel Pentium Gold G5400 for better all over performance.

-$100 computer processors should give you a decent performance at everything you do on a computer.
-Of course, if you want to run graphic intensive apps and games, you’ll need a dedicated graphics card.
+$100 computer processors should give you decent performance at everything you do on a computer.
+Of course, if you want to run graphics-intensive apps and games, you’ll need a dedicated graphics card.
 Even then a $100 CPU may not give you the expected speed and fps.
 But it will perform steadily.
 It will run most apps easily.
 In case of playing relatively recent games, it will lag a little.
 But you will be able to play the games at lower graphics details.

 Best AMD processor under $100: AMD Ryzen 3 1200.

 Best Intel processor under $100: Intel Pentium Gold G5600.